-Renewable energy policies such as Renewable Portfolio Standards (RPS) established in many states and countries force energy utilities to produce a certain percentage of their energy from renewable sources.
+Renewable energy policies, such as Renewable Portfolio Standards (RPS), established in many states and countries force energy utilities to produce a certain percentage of their energy from renewable sources.
 These utilities are constantly on the lookout for affordable renewable energy such as biogas energy.

-Processing of organic waste in a biogas plant can help save waste disposal cost.
+Processing of organic waste in a biogas plant can help reduce waste disposal cost.
 Production of biogas from organic waste can help generate an affordable renewable energy.
 Combined, these opportunities drive the development of biogas projects.

 Some biogas plants get built for no good reasons, primarily driven by sheer madness and/or egotistical motivations.
 Most of these project developers were blind to key biogas project fundamentals that will be discussed later in this handbook.

-These poorly planned and executed projects are resulting in biogas plants with poor operational and economic efficiencies and in general hurt the industry.
+These poorly planned and executed projects are resulting in biogas plants with poor operational and economic efficiencies and, in general, hurt the industry.